yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 No.

 As it turns out, this is a game bug.
-You can get the Switch to reach -32767 under certain conditions, and `EARTH DEFENSE FORCE: WORLD BROTHERS` will also refuse to accept input then, on the real hardware.
+You can get the Switch to reach -32767 under certain conditions, and `EARTH DEFENSE FORCE: WORLD BROTHERS` will _also_ refuse to accept input on the real hardware.
 So what do we do then? german77 decided that the best solution is to {{< gh-hovercard "9676" "apply a 0.99996x multiplier" >}} to the received input from the sticks, just to avoid weird games from behaving incorrectly.

 People have been complaining about poor Joy-Con reception since, well, ever, and honestly, there’s a limit to how much we can do, only Nintendo knows what Bluetooth black magic they use to get good range on the Switch.